JulianOzelRose/TRR-SaveMaster/README.md

 # Tomb Raider Remastered Savegame Editor
-This is a savegame editor for Tomb Raider I-III and IV-VI Remastered.
+This is a savegame editor for Tomb Raider I-VI Remastered.
 With this editor, you can edit items, health, weapons, ammunition, statistics, and position.
 The Tomb Raider I-III portion of this editor is compatible with PC, PS4, and Nintendo Switch savegames.
-For instructions on how to download and use this savegame editor, scroll down to the section below.
+For instructions on how to download and use this editor, scroll down to the section below.
 If you are interested in reverse engineering, there is a technical portion on the bottom section of this README.
 For a tool that allows you to transfer individual savegames between files, convert savegames to PC/PS4/Nintendo Switch format, and reorder or delete savegames, check out [TombExtract](https://github.com/JulianOzelRose/TombExtract).